GfSE/SAF-Specification/stakeholders.md

 * What are the non-functional requirements imposed on the system?

   ***Rationale:  In my role, I need to check whether the system design realizes the System Requirements.***
-* What are the normal and extreme environmental conditions for normal operation, for not operational, for storage and for transport?
+* What are the normal and extreme environmental conditions for normal operation, for not operational, for storage, and for transport?
+* What are the operational scenarios (operational stories) relevant to the system?
 * What are the physical components?
 * What are the planned architectural means for risk mitigation?
+* What are the relationships between the partys involved in the operation of the intended solution?
 * What are the scenarios a system function is utilized in?
 * What are the system delivery standards?
 * What existing elements of the organization, enterprise, or operational entity need to be integrated in the intended solution?